AmruthaPatil/NYU-HPML-MRL/README.md

 ## Conclusion
 The implementation of Matryoshka Representation Learning (MRL) in this project has demonstrated significant benefits in terms of flexibility, efficiency, and performance.
 The results validate the effectiveness of MRL in maintaining accuracy while adapting to different computational constraints.

-## Contributing
+## Contribution
-This project was done as a part of NYU's High Perfromance Machine Learning course by Amrutha Patil (ap7982) and Khushi Sharma (ks7406).
+This project was done as a part of NYU's High Perfromance Machine Learning course (Spring 2024) by Amrutha Patil (ap7982) and Khushi Sharma (ks7406).

 Thank you!